 What data do you want us to store for future use?

 We need a few measurements for which statistics can be conducted.
-REDCap is a way of organizing excel spreadsheets, images will not be stored in the database.
-Data will be recorded on a csv and uploaded into the REDCap database.
+REDCap is a way of organizing data similar to excel spreadsheets.
+The images, both raw and processed, will be stored in the LONI IDA database.
+Output data from the automated analysis done by LONI will be recorded on a csv and uploaded into the REDCap database manually by the SPAN CC.

-Repository should be used as a research tool.
-Each variable should be formatted like a data dictionary, should have a name and indicated data type (i.e. numeric).
+Both the image repository and the data stored in the REDCap database should be seen as a research tool.
+Although the immediate translational goal of SPAN is to assess 6 interventions for their effect on ischemic lesion volume, in the end SPAN will have amassed the largest ever repository of serial MRI brain imaging in animals undergoing transient MCAo.

+To make the REDCap database most useful, each variable should be formatted like a data dictionary.
+For each variable, the SPAN CC requests:

+Unique variable name

+indicated data type (i.e. numeric or text).

+Length of the variable, e.g., number of digits if numeric, number of characters if text.

+Range of allowed values

+short text description of the variable

-3 layers of data capture
+Dr. Ayata pointed out there will be 3 layers of data capture

 1st line: Images/Raw Data – stored in the IDA account (includes imaging parameters/sequences/etc.)

-2nd line of analysis, numbers pulled out of segmentation (brain volume/lesion volume/etc.)
+2nd line of analysis, numbers pulled out of the images using segmentation (brain volume/lesion volume/etc.)

-3rd layer: actual readout for decision making should have fewer read outs than the 2nd layer
+3rd layer: actual readout for decision making should have fewer read outs than the 2nd layer, e.g., total lesion volume (48 hours scans) or total compartment volumes (30 days).
+Interesting compartments might include cortex or white matter, as examples.

-MRI group to discuss and send a list to the CC of data entries/metrics for the REDCap database
+MRI group agreed to discuss and send a list to the CC of data entries/metrics for the REDCap database

 Publishing before the first milestone is released

-MRI group will internally decide who takes the lead on publication
+MRI group will internally decide who takes the lead on preparing a manuscript for publication

 This would be a methods paper because it pre-specifies the approach and the analysis.